 Home > Manage CAP Gateways > Get Started

-Export to PDFThe CAP Gateway mode is now available for the following services: Azure VM, Google VM instance and Azure Storage.
+Export to PDFThe CAP Gateway mode is now available for the following services: Azure VM, Azure Storage, Azure SQL Backup, Amazon EC2, Google VM Instance, SQL Server (including Microsoft SQL Server in Azure VM and Self-managed SQL Server), VMware (Azure VMware), and Google Cloud Storage.

 Before configuring your CAP Gateways, prepare by following the instructions in the sections below.